 Trends and Latest Developments: A World of Shifting Definitions

 In recent years, there has been a growing awareness of the importance of clear and consistent communication in STEM fields.
-This has led to increased emphasis on defining terms precisely and explicitly, especially in international collaborations and publications.
+In real terms, this has led to increased emphasis on defining terms precisely and explicitly, especially in international collaborations and publications.
 When discussing trapezoids/trapeziums, it is now common practice to specify whether the American or British definition is being used to avoid any potential confusion.
 Some even suggest using alternative terms, such as "quadrilateral with at least one pair of parallel sides," to circumvent the trapezoid/trapezium dilemma altogether.

 Tips and Expert Advice: Navigating the Trapezoid/Trapezium Labyrinth